 Removals of goods to other Member States - evidential requirements: What evidence of removal is required?

-With the absence of routine fiscal controls under the Single Market the risk of diversion of goods either into the UK or free circulation within the EC increases, with the subsequent potential loss of VAT either in the UK or in another member State.
-EC mutual assistance agreements require each member State to ensure that goods for free movement in the EC are properly documented.
+With the absence of routine fiscal controls under the Single Market the risk of diversion of goods into free circulation within the EU increases, with the subsequent potential loss of VAT.
+EU mutual assistance agreements require every member State to ensure that goods for free movement within the EU are properly documented.

-No single document is essential as proof that goods have been removed to another member State.
-The evidence held by the supplier must clearly show that the goods have been removed from the UK, not just that a supply has taken place.
+While no single document is essential to prove that goods have been removed to another member State, the evidence held by the supplier must clearly show the goods have been removed from the UK, not just that a supply has taken place.

-Evidence of removal is to be based on the documents and information that the supplier would normally obtain in the course of their intra-EC business.
+Evidence of removal should be based on the documents and information that the supplier would normally obtain in the course of its intra-EU business.
 The ’basket of evidence‘ produced should be considered on its merits; for instance, proof of payment in foreign currency alone would not be considered adequate evidence as payment can be arranged in any currency.

-Notice 725 - The Single Marketgives details of the types of documents available to evidence removal of the goods from the UK.
+Notice 725 - The Single Market gives details of the types of documents available that could be used to prove the goods have been removed from the UK.

-The European Court of Justice (ECJ) ruling in Teleos PLC established that, in certain limited circumstances, a trader retains the right to zero-rate a supply even if evidence he has relied on in good faith turns out to be unsatisfactory.
-Full details of the Teleos case, and how this impacts on evidence of removal to support zero-rating, are given at VEXP70400.
+The Court of Justice for the European Union (CJEU) judgment in Teleos PLC established that, in certain limited circumstances, a trader retains the right to zero rate a supply even if evidence he has relied on in good faith turns out to be unsatisfactory.
+Full details of the Teleos case, and how this impacts on evidence of removal to support zero rating, are given at VEXP70400.

 Time limits for obtaining evidence

-The supplier must ensure that they obtain and keep satisfactory evidence of removal of the goods from the UK within 3 months of the date of supply, or within 6 months for goods involved in processing or incorporation before removal.
+The supplier must ensure that they obtain and keep satisfactory evidence of removal of the goods from the UK within three months of the date of supply, or within six months for goods involved in processing or incorporation before removal.